 If you have questions on invoices and payments, you need to call the Account Clerk responsible for that part of the alphabet.
-Vendors A-K are covered by Betty Brashear, 373-1117.
-Vendors L-Z are covered by Ceci Gill, 373-1116.
-Travel questions; contact Vickie Arviso, 373-1175.
-P-Cards, and General Accounts Payable questions can be directed to Maritza Retiz, 373-1123.
-If you need to speak to the Accounts Payable Supervisor, contact Grace Lopez at 373-1139.
+Vendors A-K are covered by Yesenia Luevanos, 928-373-1117.
+Vendors L-Z are covered by Maggie Gamboa, 928-373-1116.
+Travel questions; contact Vickie Arviso, 928-373-1175.
+P-Cards are covered by Grace Lopez, 928-373-1123, and all General Accounts Payable questions can be directed to Yesenia or Maggie.
+If you need to speak to the Accounts Payable Supervisor, contact Leo Tanory at 928-373-1139.

 What is the deadline to have my invoices in to Finance?
 When will those be paid?

 The deadline to have all requisitions and demands to Finance is 5:00 pm on Tuesdays, with an additional extension to departments of noon on Wednesdays.
 Those invoices that meet this strict deadline will be mailed out or available for department pickup by 8:00 a.m. the next week’s Friday, not the Friday following the Wednesday they were presented to Finance.

 Note: All requisitions must be approved in the system to meet the deadline.